 Introduction to Scoop’s Ethical Paywall

-In addition Scoop’s stated mission “to be an agent of positive change” would be greatly diminished if Scoop used a conventional paywall system to try to recover the cost of our valuable free services.
+Scoop’s mission “to be an agent of positive change” would be greatly diminished if we used a conventional paywall system to recover the cost of our valued service.
+Scoop also maintains an open publication policy so anyone can submit an article to our editorial team for consideration.

 Does my organisation need a licence?